judebantony/cicd-github-action-example/README.md

 ## CICD - SecDevOps using GitHub Action

+SecDevOps automatically bakes in security at every phase of the software development lifecycle, enabling development of secure software at the speed of Agile and DevOps.
+It integrates application and infrastructure security seamlessly into Agile and DevOps processes and tools.
+It addresses security issues as they emerge, when they're easier, faster, and less expensive to fix and also makes application and infrastructure security a shared responsibility of development, security, and IT operations teams.

 This is a sample project to demonstrate the E2E Github Action release workflow with all Security Controls Gates and integrated with different Cloud SaaS CI/CD tools chain offering.

 ![releaseworkflow](./doc/releaseworkflow.png)